Kurashiki, Japan is a city that seems like it has frozen in time.

 During the 17th century, the area surrounding the city’s canal was made into a merchant’s quarter.
 During this time Kurashiki became very prosperous by trading sugar and rice with other cities.
 That prosperity created a lasting impact on the city, which has been voted the most picturesque town in Japan due to its beautiful natural scenery and architecture.

 The Bikan district translates to ‘aesthetic district’ and there is no wonder why.
 It is filled with perfectly preserved Edo period mills, shops, and warehouses.
 Visiting Kurashiki Bikan is like taking a step back in time.
 And we want to share our love for this city in our Kurashiki Japan Guide.

 Our Comprehensive Kurashiki, Japan Guide

-In our guid, you will find loads of helpful information to help you plan your visit to Kurashiki.
+Kurashiki is well worth a visit and is one of the places to go in Japan for first-timers.
+In our guide, you will find loads of helpful information to help you plan your visit to Kurashiki.
 From information on how to get there, to where to stay as well as the top things to do in Kurashiki.

 Where is Kurashiki?

 Kurashiki is located in western Okayama Prefecture, Japan, close to the prefectural capital of Okayama City.
 It sits on the Takahashi River, which is on the coast of the Inland Sea.
 Facing the Seto Inland Sea, it is one of the biggest industrial towns in Western Japan.

 Getting to Kurashiki by train is typically your easiest option.
 Your train journey from Osaka to Kurashiki will take around 2h20min.
 Whilst the shorter option involves a train journey from Hiroshima to Kurashiki which should take just under 2 hours.